OC logo

 • Copying a computer program purchased for use in one department or school for use in another department or school.
 A site license should be negotiated to allow multiple uses on campus.

-Using your Canvas course site
+Using your Canvas course site to host documents

 Benefits to students: